Harsh-Kapoorr/pirates-of-the-caribbean/README.md

-# pirates-of-the-caribbean
+# PIRATES OF THE CARIBBEAN

-A simple frontend design template
+A simple frontend design template designed by - Harsh Kapoor